|

 The atolls of Mururoa and Fangataufa were chosen as the location of the new test site, called the Centre d'Experimentation du Pacifique (CEP).
 The atolls were chosen for geographical reasons.
 Both were uninhabited at the time, they were easily accessible, and located far enough from populated regions and commercial shipping and air routes.
 The area also provided favorable meteorological conditions needed for conducting atmospheric nuclear tests.

-The sites were designated as test sites on September 21, 1962.
-The legislation to establish and develop the two atolls as a nuclear test site was signed on March 29, 1963.
-The development of Mururoa began almost immediately.
-The first French troops arrived there in May 1963 and first civilian workers in September 1964.
-An airstrip was constructed on the north western end of the atoll, along with living quarters, barracks, utilities, and the necessary infrastructure needed to conduct nuclear tests.
+September 1964.
+An airstrip was constructed on the northwestern end of the atoll, along with living quarters, barracks, utilities, and the necessary infrastructure needed to conduct nuclear tests.
 Mururoa was designated as the main test site, Fangataufa was initially intended to be an observation post.
-However, Fangataufa was later the site of various nuclear tests, both atmospheric and underground, including France's most powerful test.
+However, Fangataufa later became the site of various nuclear tests, both atmospheric and underground, including France's most powerful test.

-The official figure of personnel exposure to radiation from 1966 to 1974 is 3,500.
+The official figure of personnel exposed to radiation from 1966 to 1974 is 3,500.
 55 personnel received doses of 50 milliseverts, the annual limit at the time.
 Four cloud sampling pilots received doses of 51, 60 120, and 180 milliseverts respectively.
 During three of the atmospheric shots, the radioactive cloud drifted over inhabited islands in the Gambiers, exposing the local populations to 5.5 milliseverts.

 1966-1974: French Atmospheric Testing Series - Mururoa and Fangataufa

 The following is an overview of France's atmospheric nuclear testing series conducted at the atolls of Mururoa and Fangatuafa between 1966 to 1974.
 41 nuclear tests (+5 safety tests) were conducted in the atmosphere around the two atolls, the majority of these were fired from balloons.
 An operation (or campaign) was conducted on a yearly basis during the summer months, due to meteorological reasons.
-In terms of devices fired, France's atmospheric testing campaign was not as large or as elaborate of those of the United States or Soviet Union.
-However, it lasted far longer, well into the 1970s, mostly due to the fact that France had developed nuclear weapons much later then the United States, Soviet Union, and Great Britain.
-These tests were seen as being necessary by the French government in order to develop a reliable nuclear deterrence.
+In terms of devices fired, France's atmospheric testing campaign was not as large or as elaborate as those of the United States or Soviet Union.
+However, it lasted far longer, well into the 1970s, mostly due to the fact that France had developed nuclear weapons much later than the United States, Soviet Union, and Great Britain.
+These tests were seen as being necessary by the French government in order to develop a

 1975-1996: French Underground Testing Series - Mururoa and Fangataufa